 The mathematical basis 32 (or base32hex) is the most natural version for writing numbers in base 32 and uses the symbols 0123456789abcdefghijklmnopqrstuv

 dCode retains ownership of the "Base32" source code.
-Except explicit open source licence (indicated Creative Commons / free), the "Base32" algorithm, the applet or snippet (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or the "Base32" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) and all data download, script, or API access for "Base32" are not public, same for offline use on PC, mobile, tablet, iPhone or Android app!
+Any algorithm for the "Base32" algorithm, applet or snippet or script (converter, solver, encryption / decryption, encoding / decoding, ciphering / deciphering, breaker, translator), or any "Base32" functions (calculate, convert, solve, decrypt / encrypt, decipher / cipher, decode / encode, translate) written in any informatic language (Python, Java, PHP, C#, Javascript, Matlab, etc.) or any database download or API access for "Base32" or any other element are not public (except explicit open source licence).
+Same with the download for offline use on PC, mobile, tablet, iPhone or Android app.